NEW CARS

 skip to main contentskip to footer

 Picking the right-sized electric car can be a tricky task, so why not go medium?
-Here are some of the best mid-sized EVs you can buy
+Here are some of the best mid-sized electric cars you can buy

 This can range from a large hatchback to a crossover, or even an estate.
-Plus, you can get brilliant deals on premium brands if you opt for a pre-owned model like a used Audi - cutting back the costs from purchasing brand-new.
+Plus, you can get brilliant deals on premium brands if you opt for a pre-owned model - cutting back the costs from purchasing brand-new.

 There are plenty of options available on the used car market – and here are eight of the best.